NorahManeea/Glow-Backend-Project/README.md

 `This is a teamwork assignment where you will work as a team within your group`
 ## How to work
-1. One team member should fork the repo
+1. One team member should fork the repo.
-2. the other team memebers should clone the forked repo (Your team memeber's forked repo)
+2. The other team members should clone the forked repo (your team member's forked repo).
-3. all team memembers now work from the origin repository
+3. All team members now work from the origin repository.
-4. The memeber who forked the repo should Open a PR Please, ask your intrsuctor or supporting instructor if you have any questions or need help.
+4. The member who forked the repo should open a PR

+Please ask your instructor or supporting instructor if you have any questions or need help.

 ## Level 1: Basic Requirements